envision-projects/envision-projects.github.io/content/embedded/blynk-wifi-tutorial.md

 1. Click on the three horizontal bars in the main menu -> Add New device
 2. Add a device manually
 3. Select the envision tutorial template
 4. Click on the wrench icon while inside of the widget menu to edit the GUI.
-Add a Button and a labeled display.
+Add a **Button** and a **labeled display**.

 # Uploading to ESP8266

 ## Getting your credentials

-Because BLYNK does not know what microcontroller you want to talk to, you need to assign the microcontroller a certain ID and authetnication token.
+Because BLYNK does not know which microcontroller you want to talk to, you need to assign the microcontroller a certain ID and authentication token.
 To find this follow these steps:

 1. Go to blynk cloud on your computer
 2. Navigate to your device that you want to find information on